nwoow/GolangMVC-CRUD/README.md

 	  "loglevel": "info"
 	}

-To list all the confguations file hit this URL:
+To list all the configurations file hit this URL:

 	http://localhost:8080/logconfiglist Method:  GET